Building a Financial Future Together: Essential Tips for Couples

 Having an established system in place for when you talk about money and how you make decisions can lessen stress, guilt, or blame.
 Basically, decide how you want to make decisions, and create a safe framework for ongoing financial conversations.

 Among my advisory clients, I’ve seen a wide variety of processes and routines for how couples handle aspects of their financial life, from day-to-day budgeting to long-term retirement goals.
 Having a plan is a great start but acting on it matters too.
-So you need to be realistic about creating a system you and your partner can actually put into practice, building upon patterns and behaviors that already work for you both.
+So, you need to be realistic about creating a system you and your partner can put into practice, building upon patterns and behaviors that already work for you both.
 In what circumstances have you communicated best as a couple?
 We’re all wired a bit differently, so maybe consider what has helped in either of your academic or professional lives, e.g. needing visual information, taking handwritten notes, leveraging technology, or plentiful real-time, in-person discussions.

 One of my favorite examples is a monthly “The Business of Us” meeting.
 This common process schedules time on your calendars to discuss your household budget, your progress toward joint financial goals, and your division of responsibility for financial management.